boukjeh/DNA-phylogenetic-trees/README.md

    echo "export PATH=\$PATH:\$HOME/edirect" >> $HOME/.bash_profile
 ```

 Also install the programs you need in order to run the script.
-Just tipe following and follow the instructions in the Command Line:
+Just type following and follow the instructions in the Command Line:

 clustalw